 Local candidates begin filing

-Four candidates for Alexander County Board of Commissioners and two candidates for Alexander County Board of Education have filed thus far at the Alexander County Board of Elections Office in Taylorsville.
+Four candidates have filed for Alexander County Board of Commissioners and three candidates for Alexander County Board of Education thus far at the Alexander County Board of Elections Office in Taylorsville.
+Filing ends on Friday, December 20, at noon.
+To inquire about running for office, call the Board of Elections at 828-632-2990.

 County Commissioner candidates